suman527/Open-Source-LLMs-on-Your-Own-Computer/README.md

 Directory After Downloading: After downloading the model, you can use the ls -al command to list the downloaded files on your local system.
 This will show all necessary files for setting up the model.

-A screenshot of the downloaded local files using ls -al .

 Ask a different question in the conversation and A screenshot of the output of the answer..

 Use the Chat Template to Carry a Conversation